OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Now everything is ready for operation.
 OpenNebula provides full control to manage virtual resources.

 -  **Virtual machine image management** that allows storing :ref:`disk images in catalogs <img_guide>` (termed datastores), that can then be used to define VMs or shared with other users.
-The images can be OS installations, persistent data sets or empty data blocks that are created within the datastore.
+The images can be OS installations, persistent data sets, or empty data blocks that are created within the datastore.

 -  **Virtual network management** of :ref:`Virtual networks <vgg>` that can be organized in network catalogs, and provide means to interconnect virtual machines.
 This kind of resource can be defined as IPv4, IPv6, or mixed networks, and can be used to achieve full isolation between virtual networks.
 Networks can be easily interconnected by using :ref:`virtual routers <vrouter>` and KVM and LXD users can also dynamically configure :ref:`security groups <security_groups>`

 -  **Virtual machine template management** with a :ref:`template catalog <vm_guide>` system that allows registering :ref:`virtual machine <vm_guide_2>` definitions in the system, to be instantiated later as virtual machine instances.

--  **Virtual machine instance management** with a number of operations that can be performed to control the lifecycle of the :ref:`virtual machine instances <vm_guide_2>`, such as migration (live and cold), stop, resume, cancel, power-off, etc.
+-  **Virtual machine instance management** with many operations that can be performed to control the lifecycle of the :ref:`virtual machine instances <vm_guide_2>`, such as migration (live and cold), stop, resume, cancel, power-off, etc.

-Several :ref:`reference guides <overview_references_operation>` are provided for more information about definition files, templates and the CLI.
+Several :ref:`reference guides <overview_references_operation>` are provided for more information about definition files, templates, and the CLI.

 4.3.
 Create Virtual Machines
 --------------------------------------------------